 The Commonwealth of Pennsylvania has not enacted a version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA), or a version of the Uniform Management of the Institutional Funds Act (UMIFA).
 Governing law resides in 15 Pa.
 C.S. § 5548 "Investment of Trust Funds," as amended by Pennsylvania State Act 141 of 1998 (Act).
 LP has interpreted relevant law as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment fund absent explicit donor stipulations to the contrary.
-As a result of this interpretation, LP classifies as net assets with donor restrictions (a) the original value of gifts donated to the permanent endowment; (b) the original value of subsequent gifts to the permanent endowment; and (c) accumulations to the permanent endowment if required by the applicable donor gift instruments.
-The remaining portion of the endowment fund is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by LP in a manner consistent with the standard of prudence prescribed by relevant law.
+As a result of this interpretation, LP classifies as net assets with donor restrictions (a) the original value of gifts donated to the permanent endowment; (b) the original value of subsequent gifts to the permanent endowment; and (c) accumulations to the permanent endowment fund is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by LP in a manner consistent with the standard of prudence prescribed by relevant law.